ProjectTecPro-2016-1/Files/DescriptionClass/JackTheJanitor/Enemy.md

 	// Description: Selects the current motion frame and draws the enemies image in specific position
 	//				on the screen according to the enemy attributes.
 	// Parameters:
-	//		SDL_Surface *surface;  		Pointer for surface where the graphic component will be drawn .
+	//		SDL_Surface * surface;  		Pointer for surface where the graphic component will be drawn.
-	// Attributes: nothing
 	// Return: void
 	// -------------------------------------------------------------
 	void drawSelf(SDL_Surface * surface) {